 Depending on the amount of money being invested, brokerage fees can form a large part of the overall share trading experience.
-With around 4.68 million Australians owning shares directly in 2014, attracting the custom of online share traders can be big business for brokerage houses.
+With around 6.4 million Australians owning shares directly in 2020, attracting the custom of online share traders can be big business for brokerage houses.
 It is a competitive marketplace and investors are befitting from better – and cheaper – online share trading platforms.
-Canstar analysis reveals a decrease in trading costs of up to 24% over the past four years across the platforms surveyed.
+Canstar analysis reveals a decrease in trading costs of up to 12.9% over the past five years across the platforms surveyed.

 A majority of the platforms will tier their fees based on the size of the trade or the trade value.
 The chart below illustrates the current average brokerage costs per size of trade in dollar terms.

 Source: Canstar.
-Based on the average brokerage fee of platforms considered for Online Share Trading star ratings in 2016.
+Based on the average brokerage fee for one trade a month on platforms considered for Online Share Trading star ratings in 2021.

 Weighing up the cost